MaterializeThoughts/fi7note-privacy/index.md

 We may disclose or make data available only where necessary to:

 - Google Play and related Google services involved in billing, entitlement, app distribution, or platform operations,
+- Cloudflare, as an infrastructure and processing provider for the minimal aggregate counter endpoint and D1 database,
 - Firebase / Google Analytics, if you allow optional analytics,
 - Google Ads, if Firebase / Google Analytics is linked for campaign or conversion measurement,
 - hosting, infrastructure, support, communications, or storage providers acting on our behalf,